Winnable Issues from Circles

 **Approach**

-Build **Open Ruse** as a civic infrastructure layer that:
+Build **Transparent Ruse** as a civic infrastructure layer that:

 * Aggregates citizen reports into a single transparent public feed